giltene/jHiccup/README.md

 jHiccup logs hiccup information in a histogram log (see [HdrHistogram.org] (http://hdrhistogram.org/)).
-This histogram log contains a full, high fidelity histogram of all collected result sin each interval, in a highly compressed form (typically using only ~200-400 bytes per interval).
+This histogram log contains a full, high fidelity histogram of all collected results in each interval, in a highly compressed form (typically using only ~200-400 bytes per interval).
 However, other than the timestamp and maximum hiccup magnitude found in the given interval, the rest of the log line for each interval is not human readable (it is a base64